To know a great bowl of pasta is to know true love.

 While we love traditional lasagna as much as the next home cook, Giada de Laurentiis' version made with tender, fall-off-the-bone short ribs is truly out of this world.
 This rich, baked pasta is made with layers of beef, creamy basil-flecked cheese and savory tomato sauce.

-People who want a vegan dish with the same richness of a beef bolognese can turn to Bobby Flay's eggplant pasta.
+People who want a vegan dish with the same richness of a beef Bolognese can turn to Bobby Flay's eggplant pasta.
 Flay even added the meatless option to his menu at Gato, his Mediterranean-inspired restaurant in New York City.
 It was an instant hit.

-TODAY Food Stylist Anthony Contrino loves how quickly this dish comes together.
+"Saucy" star Anthony Contrino loves how quickly this dish comes together.
 This take on the creamy, dreamy dish uses an unconventional ingredient, but it allows anyone to get dinner on the table in minutes.

-Food Network star Alex Guarneschelli encourages transforming any leftover sauce into savory meals like sloppy Joes or taco salad.
+Food Network star Alex Guarnaschelli encourages transforming any leftover sauce into savory meals like sloppy Joes or taco salad.
 But it wouldn't be the worst thing in the world to just have lots and lots of perfectly sauced pasta.